Bamber Gascoigne (1962-87, 1992 & 1998 specials)

 The 1972 winners were awarded "a magnificent prize of 19 etchings by British artist Elizabeth Frink".

-A 1975 first round match featuring a University of Manchester team (including David Aaronovitch) tried to derail the proceedings by answering every question with the name of a revolutionary ("Trotsky", "Lenin", "Karl Marx" or "Che Guevara").
+A 1975 first round match featuring a University of Manchester team (including David Aaronovitch) tried to derail the proceedings by giving nonsense answers (in the popular imagination, they were all the names of revolutionaries - "Trotsky", "Lenin", "Karl Marx" or "Che Guevara" - though it seems this is something of a misconception).
 This was in protest of the programme's perceived Oxbridge bias which allows their colleges to enter singly.
 This was one of the very rare occasions when the normally-unflappable Bamber became somewhat ruffled.
 By all accounts, there was a good deal of head-scratching at Granada as to whether the programme should be broadcast, but they eventually decided that it should, on the grounds that the students, rather than the programme itself, would look ridiculous and therefore the show's reputation would remain unimpaired - as indeed it did.
-Manchester was banned from the contest afterwards, and remained so for the rest of the ITV run - which probably goes some way toward explaining why former Manchester University students Ben Elton, Rik Mayall and Lise Mayer took such relish in demolishing the show (figuratively and literally) in the classic 1984 Young Ones episode, "Bambi".
+Manchester was banned from the contest afterwards, and remained so for four years before successfully pleading their case for reinstatement.
+The incident and its aftermath probably go some way toward explaining why Manchester alumni Ben Elton, Rik Mayall and Lise Mayer took such relish in demolishing the show (figuratively and literally) in the classic 1984 Young Ones episode, "Bambi".

 Further to the above, it should be acknowledged that Manchester University have more than come into their own on the programme in recent years.
 Maybe it's home advantage in action (the Granada studios being barely a stone's throw from the campus), but from 2005 to 2010, all the teams they have entered have made it at least as far as the semi-finals (2005, 2008 and 2010), four have made it into the Grand Final and three have won the series (the 2006, 2009 and 2012 teams: admittedly, the 2009 team did so by default - see below - but the achievement was no less impressive for that).
 In addition, the 1997 team made it into the semi-finals and the 2001 team into the quarters: both these teams were beaten by the relevant ultimate series winners - and contestants from both those two teams and from the victorious 2006 team later appeared - and impressively won - on Eggheads.
 Also, a team from UMIST (which has since merged with Manchester University) were semi-finallists in 2000.
 It's certainly true to say that Manchester have come a long way since that decidedly controversial appearance on the programme 35 years ago.